agdamsbo/FreesearchR/ROADMAP.md

 -   More output controls

-    -   [ ] Theming output tables
+    -   [x] ~~Theming output tables~~ The "JAMA" theme is the new standard.

-    -   [ ] Select analyses to include in report
+    -   [x] ~~Select analyses to include in report.~~ Includes characteristics table and regression table if present.
+No other analyses are intended for the report as of now.

 -   [x] Export modified data.
 2025-01-16

--   [ ] Include reproducible code for all steps (maybe not all, but most steps, and the final dataset can be exported)
+-   [x] Include reproducible code for all steps (maybe not all, but most steps, and the final dataset can be exported) 2025-04-10

 -   [x] ~~Modify factor levels~~ Factor level modifications is possible through converting factors to numeric > cutting numeric with desired fixed values.
 2024-12-12